tarikcosovic/GitHero/Commands.md

-git branch : Previews the branches and highlights the current branch git branch name : Creates a branch with specified name git checkout -b branchName : Creates a branch with specified name and automatically switches to it
+git branch : Previews the branches and highlights the current branch git branch name : Creates a branch with specified name git checout branchName : Switches to the specified branch git checkout -b branchName : Creates a branch with specified name and automatically switches to it

 *Special Markers: